Cyrodwd/d-dog-tool/README.md

 # d-dog-tool

 **d-dog** is a simple command-line tool inspired by the UNIX `cat` command, implemented in the D programming language.
-It follows the UNIX philosophy of "do one thing and do it well." (maybe)

 ## Usage